romana/vpc-router/README.md

 Plugins for integration with different environments are provided.
 For example, a [plugin to integrate with Romana](https://github.com/romana/vpcrouter-romana-plugin).

+Health-checks are also implemented via plugins.
+This means that vpc-router may either directly contact EC2 instances to check their health, or it may instead connect to AWS status and alert information, or use the node status provided by orchestration systems, such as Kubernetes.

 ## Installation and running